 Thursday 29thSeptember 2016, QEII Centre, London

-The Skills & Employability Summit will be returning in 2016, once again bringing together over 300 public and private sector representatives to consider new opportunities for increased skills, growth and employability.
+The Skills & Employability Summit returns in 2016 to bring together more than 300 public and private sector representatives to learn more about the new opportunities for increased skills, growth and employability.

 Blue Light Innovation 2016

 The Blue Light Innovation Summit attracts more than 350 representatives from across the emergency services, central and local government to explore how better collaboration, interoperability and technology innovation can significantly improve service delivery and ultimately save more lives.

 Thursday 17th November, QEII Centre, London

 Cyber Security Summit 2016 is the UK’s leading one-day cyber security event.
 More than 300 cyber security experts, senior officials and policy-makers from across the public and private sector are in attendance to learn more about the latest cyber security policy, share best practice and understand how to best prepare to counter cyber security threats.